jsconf/2013.jsconf.eu/_posts/2013-07-05-hotel-recommendation.md

     alt="Campfire at JSConf US 2013"></a>
 </div>

 For now we recommend you <a rel="nofollow" href="http://www.ibis.com/gb/hotel-3108-ibis-berlin-ostbahnhof/index.shtml" target="_blank">book directly online</a> on their site.
-They do have a great double room with WIFI offer for the time of the conference.
+They do have a great double room with WIFI offer for the time of the conference (But beware extra taxes communicated only late in the process when comparing to the prices below).
+If you book online, <a href="https://docs.google.com/forms/d/1_EqSd8d8F26nZGLqiBhTY3g7BnYUSw5xHJ8C1ROj3gE/viewform">please let us know</a>, so we have an idea home many people are there.

 The room rates with the JSConf EU code are: